You can make party-ready guacamole days in advance with this smart tip.

 If you want to make creamy guacamole in advance but don’t want it to look like a science experiment once it hits the buffet table, I can relate big time.
 Unfortunately, when exposed to air for too long, polyphenol oxidase (read: the stuff found in an avocado’s chemical makeup) causes guac to become mushy and brown.
 No thanks!

 There’s always the option to pick up one of our Test Kitchen’s best-loved guacamole brands at the store, but if your heart’s set on making homemade guac, then read on to learn how to keep it from turning brown.
+Bonus: If you’re interested in knowing how to keep your guac looking and tasting fresh for up to a week, we’ve got the perfect kitchen gadget for you—the Guac Lock.

 How to Keep Guacamole from Turning Brown